Call for Session Proposals

 Conference & Presentation Format

 Presentations can be from 30 to 60 minutes with single or multiple presenters.
-The conference will be a full day from 9:00am to 4:30pm (subject to change).
+The conference will be a half day from 9:00am to 2:00 pm (subject to change).
 If an applicant has time restrictions during the day of the conference (e.g., the presenter is only available in the morning or the afternoon) please indicate this information in the “Other Information” section of the session proposal form.
-Registration and lunch will be complimentary for all presenters.
+The conference will be virtual via the Zoom platform.

 Please plan to follow one of these session formats: